zziro/neighborhood-map/README.md

 * Change directory to project folder.
 * Clone the project inside project folder: git clone https://github.com/zziro/neighborhood-map.git
-* Once you do that, find the index.html file and open it with your. favorite browser.
+* Once you do that, find the index.html file and open it with your favorite browser.

 ### Downloading ZIP file

 * Download the project clicking on 'Clone or Download' button.
 * Click on Download ZIP.
 * Uncompress the ZIP file and find the index.html.
-* Open  the index.html file and opent it with your browser.
+* Find the index.html file and opent it with your browser.

-### References:
+## References:

 1.- [Knockout Docs] <br />
 2.- [Google Maps API - Events] <br />